LianDuanTrain/Helm3/2 Install and Configure a Chart/2-4 Upgrade a Helm chart in your Kubernetes Cluster.md

 ## Topics
 - Change Version of a Helm Chart
 - Install the Helm Chart
-- Create a New Version of the Chart
+- Create a New Version of the Helm Chart
-- Upgrate the Chart to New Version
+- Upgrade the Helm Chart to New Version

 ## Change Version of a Helm Chart
 - Change version and appVersion in Chart.yaml